For those of you still struggling to get to grips with aperture, we bring to you our handy F-Stop Chart Infographic / Cheat Sheet.

 Depth of field is basically the amount of an image that is in focus.
 A number of factors effect the overall depth of field, such as focal length, distance to subject, subject to background distance etc.

-However, one of the main factors the aperture.
+However, one of the main factors is the aperture.
 As the Aperture Chart shows, a wide aperture results in a shallow depth of field (DoF), while stopping the aperture down increases the DoF.

 What level of depth of field you’re actually aiming for depends on the individual image and your photographic preferences, but just remember this: If you want that creamy out-of-focus background use a small f-stop, and if you want as much as possible in focus use a large f-stop.